strider33/civ-ipriot-smiley/knowledge_and_evidence.md

   3. **Simple Method to Change Colors:**
   4. What is the easiest way you can think to change the smileys to green?
 Easiest, not necessarily the best!
-     > Change YELLOW to green by changeing its value, not the best because the name whon't match the colour.
+     > Change YELLOW to green by changing its value, not the best because the name won't match the colour.

   Here's a revised version of the "Flexible Colors – Step 1" section for the smiley project, incorporating your specifications for formatting and content updates: